Summary of Blog

 To this, add the environmental impact of airport traffic and the congestion it produces in the surrounding area.
 Excessive aircraft noise should also be taken into account when measuring noise pollution.
 It causes health concerns and stress for both nearby residents and airport staff.

-Commercial flights
+Commercial Flights

-Ryanair is Europe’s most polluting airline for the third year in a running, according to a new analysis on aviation emissions in 2023 conducted by green group Transport & Environment (T&E).
-Lufthansa and British Airways are the second and third biggest pollutants, respectively, but their flying levels remain lower than before COVID-19.
-Ryanair emitted 15 Mt of CO2 in 2023 – 23% higher than pre-Covid levels.
-Wizz Air’s emissions grew by 40% then.
-Ryanair’s emissions are equivalent to seven million petrol cars in a year.
+Ryanair is Europe’s most polluting airline for the third year in a row, according to a new analysis on aviation emissions in 2023 conducted by green group Transport & Environment (T&E).
+Lufthansa and British Airways are the second and third biggest polluters, respectively, but their flying levels remain lower than before COVID-19.Â

-Private jets
+Private Jets

 According to a 2021 European Federation for Transport and Environment analysis, private aircraft emit five to fourteen times more pollution per passenger than commercial flights and fifty times more pollution than trains.
-Emissions from private jets have soared in Europe, according to a new Greenpeace report.

 Maritime Shipping

-The sulfur content of heavy fuel oil is 2700 times higher than road fuel’s!
-SO2 emissions have been dropping in developed countries, so SO2 pollution is rare in urban environments.
-The main source of SO2 remaining is ships coming into port.
+The sulfur content of heavy fuel oil is 2700 times higher than road fuel.
+SO2 emissions have been dropping in developed countries, so SO2 pollution is rare in urban environments.Â

-Once the air pollution problem from ships and ports has been quantified using an effective air quality monitoring system, monitoring air quality at seaport with the help of Oizom devices can provide real-time accurate data that can work under severe climatic conditions.
+Once the air pollution problem from ships and ports has been quantified using an effective air quality monitoring system, monitoring air quality at seaports with the help of Oizom devices can provide real-time accurate data that can work under severe climatic conditions.
 Its comprehensive data analysis helps identify various pollution trends and sources, enabling long-term planning and policy-making to control air pollution more effectively.
 Shipping emissions make a significant contribution to overall port pollution.

 Industry and Manufacturing

 Industrial air pollution is a major issue affecting individual health and the environment.
-It occurs when factories, mining, and transportation release dangerous compounds into the atmosphere.
+It occurs when factories, mines, and transportation release dangerous compounds into the atmosphere.
 These contaminants can lead to respiratory illnesses, cancers, impaired lung function, and asthma.
 They can also impact the natural environment, causing acid rain and climate change.
 Industrial operations generate a variety of pollutants into the atmosphere, including particulate matter, sulfur dioxide, nitrogen oxides, and other harmful substances.

 Cement Production

-The Indian cement industry is one of the largest producers of air pollution, so we see a variety of air pollution control measures in this industry.
-The cement sector accounts for around 7% of worldwide carbon emissions.
-Particulate matter (PM) emissions from cement facilities are significant, and cement is considered the world’s most serious pollutant. Â
+The Indian cement industry is one of the largest sources of air pollution, so we see a variety of air pollution control measures in this industry.
+The cement sector accounts for around 7% of worldwide carbon emissions.Â

+Many cement factories continue to have excessive emissions despite installing pollution control technologies.
 Cement factories release pollutants, including dust or particulate matter, NOx, SOx, carbon oxides, and methane.
-Cement is a significant contributor to air pollution.
-Additionally, pollutants from cement manufacturers endanger the lives of nearby flora and fauna.
+Additionally, pollutants from cement manufacturers endanger the lives of nearby flora and fauna. Â

-Limestone calcination
+Limestone Calcination

 The calcination of limestone produces lime (CaO) at high temperatures.
 Production occurs in vertical and rotary kilns powered by coal, oil, or natural gas.
 Calcium limestone is composed of 97-98% calcium carbonate on a dry basis.
 The rest are magnesium carbonate, aluminum oxide, iron oxide, and silica.
 Some limestone contains up to 35-45% magnesium carbonate and is categorized as dolomite.

 The lime manufacturing sector emits particulates from mining, handling, crushing, screening, and calcining limestone and air pollution from fuel burning in kilns.
 These emissions are not important globally or regionally.
 However, lime industries can be a significant source of air pollution on a local scale.
-The production of lime causes emissions from both processes and combustion.

 Steel Production

-Agriculture
+Agriculture and Livestock

 Though the agricultural industry is critical to generating enough food for the world’s population, it is also one of the most harmful sectors on the planet.
 Farming-related contamination has a range of origins, forms, and impacts, one of the most common and significant being air pollution. Â

-Were you aware of this?
+Agriculture can contribute to air pollution in various ways, including using fertilizers and insecticides, livestock, heavy-duty machinery use, and crop stubble burning.
 Agriculture has the greatest impact on air pollution in terms of ammonia emissions.
-Livestock manure and chemicals emissions comprise 95% of ammonia emissions, accounting for 58% of the particulate matter air pollution in European cities.
+Livestock manure and chemicals emissions comprise 95% of ammonia emissions, accounting for 58% of the particulate matter air pollution in European cities. Â

-Methane production from livestock
+Methane Production from Livestock

 Methane is the primary greenhouse gas produced in grazing systems.
 Methanogens are bacteria found in the rumen (the largest compartment of the stomach) of ruminant livestock such as cattle, sheep, and goats.
 These microorganisms create methane (a byproduct of feed fermentation), which is then emitted.
-Feed with a lower digestibility creates more methane than higher-grade feeds.
-Belched methane indicates energy lost from your production system that could have been transformed into milk, meat, or fiber, which creates cash.
+Feed with a lower digestibility creates more methane than higher-grade feeds.Â

 Livestock manure (dung and urine) contains a lot of nitrogen.
 Approximately 80% of the nitrogen consumed by ruminants goes away in dung and urine.
 Both directly deposited animal dung and collected manure, which is land applied, should be managed wisely to boost grazing or crop growth.